PartnersInBiz/exhibit/README.md

 1. Open the command-line interface of your computer (or server).
 2. Create a directory in which your copy of exhibitor will reside.
 For example, `mkdir exhibitor`.
 3. Change directory to the project directory you just created, as with `cd exhibitor`.
-4. Download the project code into this directory, as with `wget https://serve.josharchibald.com/cs50/exhibitor.zip`.
+4. Download the project code into this directory.
-5. Unzip the project code, as with `unzip exhibitor.zip`.
-6. Remove the ZIP file, as with `rm exhibitor.zip`.
-7. In the project directory, run the command `npm install --production`.
+5. In the project directory, run the command `npm install --production`.
-8. Edit the file `secure/secure.js`, editing the object `db_settings` within `module.exports`.
+6. Edit the file `secure/secure.js`, editing the object `db_settings` within `module.exports`.
 Edit the object to include the information required to authenticate into your MySQL database -- `host`, `user`, `password`, and `database` should each have a value.
-9. To setup the database, run the command `mysql -u [username] -p [database_name] < setup.sql`, filling in your username and database name and typing your password when prompted.
+7. To setup the database, run the command `mysql -u [username] -p [database_name] < setup.sql`, filling in your username and database name and typing your password when prompted.
 This SQL script will configure the necessary tables.
+8. One more dependency: FFmpeg.
+Installation info is on [their website](https://www.ffmpeg.org/).
-10. To run the server, run the command `node app.js`.
+9. To run the server, run the command `node app.js`.
 If all went well, you'll see three lines of feedback:
 ```
 Now listening on port 3000.
 Hit CTRL-C to exit server application.
 Connected to database.
 ```

+### Examining data

+If you want to see the database structure, I recommend [MySQL Workbench](https://www.mysql.com/products/workbench/).
+Connect to your database with that, if you've set up your own database.

+If you want to examine the contents of my own server, log on via SSH using the following credentials:
+- Host: `josharchibald.com:7822`
+- Username: `cs50`
+- Password: `Harvard1636!`

+If you want to examine the contents of my database, log on using software like MySQL Workbench and the following credentials:
+- Host: `josharchibald.com`
+- Username: `cs50`
+- Password: `Harvard1636!`
+- Database: `exhibitor`

+In both cases, the CS50 user has complete viewing privileges.

+Alternatively, just go to https://exhibit.josharchibald.com and use the software in its production version online!